Under-$50 Home Accessories That Will Make Your Space Feel New

 Like you would with accessories, look for pieces that are pretty enough to stand on their own.
 Details like texture, eye-catching shine, interesting shapes, and, of course, bold colors, go a long way.

-Here we rounded up 21 items that are just what your home needs for the new season.
+Here we rounded up a bunch of items that are just what your home needs for the new season.
 There are even a few small pieces of furniture sprinkled in!
 The best part is that making your old space look new again doesn’t require tons of cash—everything here is under $50.